unstoppabledomains/zns/ZILLIQA.md

 - No throwing.
 We use `Error` events instead.

 - No event filtering for now.
-Viewblock is working on an API.
+Viewblock has an API though.

 - No specific state lookups.
 The only way to get contract state is getting the entire state at once see `GetSmartContractState`.